<function>

 is type unstable, forcing the compiler to generate code for each possible concrete type of x[2]

 .
-This operation has a negligible performance impact on foo
+Nonetheless, this operation has a negligible performance impact on foo

 , justifying why the barrier function only targets the more demanding operation.